How to Apply for Financial Aid at DMACC

 Federal regulations require that students maintain satisfactory academic progress in the program of study they are pursuing in order to receive financial aid.
 At DMACC, students must earn and maintain a minimum cumulative grade point average of 2.00.
-Students must also complete coursework at a minimum cumulative rate of 67%.
+Students must also earn a minimum number of credits per semester to continue receiving aid.
 Financial aid includes all federal and state grants, college work-study and loans, including the Federal Direct Student Loans.
 Academic records will be reviewed every semester.

 Financial Aid Academic Progress Standards

 DMACC has two standards for measuring academic progress: